Top Tax Myths Debunked

 Here's a real tip.
 Workers who receive tips often believe that their tips are not taxable income.
-The IRS, however, does view tips as taxable income.
+However, the IRS does view tips as taxable income.

-Most tips are given in cash directly to an employee, and there are often no formal records of the tip amount.
+Many tips are given in cash directly to an employee, and there are often no formal records of the tip amount.
 Recognizing the lack of precise records, the IRS has created tip reporting responsibilities for workers who receive them.
-These tip reporting obligations apply to workers in restaurants, hotels, taxicabs, and other personal services.
+These tip reporting obligations apply to workers in restaurants, hotels, taxis, and other personal services.

-If in any month you earn more than $20 in tips, federal tax laws require you to report that amount to your employer by the 10th of the following month.
+If you earn more than $20 in tips a month, federal tax laws require you to report that amount to your employer by the 10th of the following month.
 This includes tips you receive directly from the customer, as well as amounts you receive from "tip-outs" or tip pooling arrangements.